vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/en.md

 CHAPTER.
 I.
 ON THE AUTHORITIES FOR PRAPATTI.

-1:
-.T
-Prapannaparijatā.
-19

-L

-20

-5.-6.
-There it is said that the Supreme Brahman, who is the fit object of meditation, who is the cause of all, who is all-pervading and is the Creator of all, is Himself worthy to be sought after-the Brahman whose glory is sung thus- "Thou art (now) the giver of night to the sun &c., as in the previous cycle; Thou art brilliant and beautiful like precious gems."
 7. Making jivatman the oblation, one shall sacrifice him in the glorious fire of the Brahman whose body he is, repeat- ing the (mantra) Om' which is the essence of the Vedas.
 C
 8. Thus the application of Prapatti is declared in the sacred texts to assume the form of Pranav (the sacred syll- able Om); where it is represented as a sacrifice in the body of those that know it accordingly.